booox/Learn-Notes/python/web frameworks/Flask/Book - Flask Web Development Notes.md

             return redirect(url_for('main.index'))
     ```

-    * This route is protected with the login_required decorator from Flask-Login, so that when the users click on the link from the confirmation email they are asked to log in before they reach this view function.
+    * This route is protected with the *login_required* decorator from *Flask-Login* , so that when the users click on the link from the confirmation email they are asked to log in before they reach this view function.
     * Because the actual token confirmation is done entirely in the *User* model, all the view function needs to do is call the *confirm()* method and then flash a message according to the result.
     * When the confirmation succeeds, the *User* model¡¯s *confirmed* attribute is changed and added to the session, which will be committed when the request ends.